 ADA Australia acknowledges the history, struggles and achievements of Aboriginal and Torres Strait Islander people in Australia and is committed to Reconciliation.
 ADA Australia has an active Reconciliation Action Plan.

 ADA Australia has dedicated Aboriginal and Torres Strait Islander advocates to support our clients, and all ADA Australia staff are trained in cultural awareness and sensitivity.
 We supply a wide range of Aboriginal and Torres Strait Islander specific resources, which are available to view or download from our Resources section.

 Our experience in engaging with and responding to the cultural needs of Aboriginal and Torres Strait Islander communities was recognised in ADA Australia being chosen to host the Aboriginal and Torres Strait Islander Disability Network of Queensland (ATSIDNQ)

 Culturally and Linguistically Diverse (CALD) clients

-ADA Australia has a dedicated Multicultural advocate who specializes in working with and supporting clients from culturally and linguistically diverse backgrounds.
-All ADA Australia advocates also have experience working with translators to ensure clients are able to be heard during their advocacy process.
+ADA Australia has a dedicated Multicultural advocate who specialises in working with and supporting clients from culturally and linguistically diverse backgrounds.
+All ADA Australia advocates also have experience working with translators to ensure clients are able to be heard during the advocacy process.
 This website can also be translated into any language by selecting the Language tab at the top right of the page.
-Some of our printed resources are translated into other languages, to find out which languages are available Contact us.
+Some of our printed resources are also translated into other languages.
+To find out which languages are available Contact us.